muditbhargava66/Advanced-Image-Sensor-Interface/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Advanced Image Sensor Interface Documentation (v1.1.0)
+Advanced Image Sensor Interface Documentation (v2.0.0)
 ======================================================

 Welcome to the Advanced Image Sensor Interface documentation!
-This is a high-level Python simulation and modeling framework for MIPI CSI-2 image sensor pipelines with comprehensive processing and power modeling capabilities.
+This is a comprehensive Python framework for camera interface protocols with advanced image processing, multi-sensor synchronization, and professional-grade calibration capabilities.

 Overview
 --------

 The Advanced Image Sensor Interface provides:

-* **MIPI CSI-2 Protocol Simulation**: Complete packet-level simulation with ECC/CRC validation
-* **Advanced Signal Processing**: Sophisticated noise reduction and image enhancement algorithms
-* **Power Management Modeling**: Simulates power delivery and noise characteristics
-* **Multi-Protocol Support**: MIPI CSI-2, GigE Vision, and CoaXPress protocol models
+* **Multi-Protocol Support**: MIPI CSI-2, CoaXPress, GigE Vision, and USB3 Vision protocols
+* **Advanced Image Processing**: HDR processing, RAW image pipeline, and GPU acceleration
+* **Multi-Sensor Synchronization**: Hardware and software synchronization with sub-millisecond accuracy
+* **Professional Calibration**: Comprehensive camera calibration with distortion correction
+* **Enhanced Buffer Management**: Asynchronous buffer operations with intelligent memory pooling
+* **Power Management**: Advanced power states and thermal management
-* **Comprehensive Testing**: 122 unit tests with focused coverage on core functionality
+* **Comprehensive Testing**: 200+ unit tests with extensive protocol and integration testing
-* **AI-Based Calibration**: Neural network parameter tuning and optimization
+* **Production-Ready**: 100% linting compliance and robust CI/CD pipeline

 Quick Start
 -----------